 - Becoming a model for diversity, equity, and inclusion.

 ESU students are serious about giving back to the Emporia community.
-They donated 17,695 service hours in the recent academic year.
+They donated more than 17,000 service hours in the recent academic year.
 Service projects range from packing food bags for schoolchildren in food-insecure homes to painting a mural at a local law enforcement agency.

-70% of ESU students participate in internships from Emporia Main Street to the Mayo Clinic, Smithsonian Institution, and Broadway.
-ESU encourages its students to take part in internships to gain valuable insights and experience in preparation for their future careers.
+70 percent of ESU students participate in internships from Emporia Main Street to the Mayo Clinic, Smithsonian Institution and Broadway.
+ESU encourages students to take part in internships to gain valuable insights and experience in preparation for their future careers.
 Many times, internships lead to jobs upon graduation.
 Emporia State ensures students have access to a wide variety of internship opportunities.

 From day one at Emporia State, students have the opportunity to work alongside professors to conduct research.